gombedlm/NuName/README.md

 2. Ensure connectivity
 This will start your discord bot on the server that the token is registered to.
 Ensure that you see the log messages indicating the bot is ready - "NuName bot is ready".

+# Adding the bot to your server
+### Local Configuration
+1. Generate your invite link:
+    - Ensure your bot is running either locally on your machine (either Windows or Linux) or on a dedicated server.
+    - Open your web browser and go to the Discord Developer Portal.
+    - Navigate to your Discord Developer Portal, find your bot app and select the "OAuth2" tab from the left sidebar.

+2. OAuth2 Configuration:
+    - In the "OAuth2 URL Generator" section, under "OAuth2 URL Generator," select the scopes needed for your bot (bot for adding as a bot) and the permissions required
+    - Copy the generated URL.

+3. Invite to Server:
+    - Paste the copied URL into your web browser's address bar and press Enter.
+    - Select the server you want to add the bot to from the dropdown list.
+    - Click "Authorize" and complete any CAPTCHA prompts if necessary.
+### Dedicated Configuration
+1. Generate Invite Link:
+    - Ensure your bot is deployed and running on your dedicated server.
+    - Follow steps 1 and 2 from the Local Install section to generate an OAuth2 URL with the appropriate permissions.

+2. Invite to Server:
+    - Copy the generated OAuth2 URL and paste it into your web browser's address bar.
+    - Choose the server where you want to add the bot and authorize it by clicking "Authorize."

+3. Verify:
+After authorization, your bot will join the selected server.

 # Contributing
 Contributions are welcome!
 If you find any issues or want to add new features: